dilshankarunarathne/docker-notes/README.md

 	* Different configuration settings & environment variables

 With Docker, you can easily package your applications with anything they need - and run it anywhere.
 Say your application needs Node 14, MongoDB 4.
 You can package your application along with these.
 And that application package will run anywhere.
+If it works fine on your local machine, it will also work fine in deployment.